supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

     ![](images/iaas-image20.png)

-1. If you select **Roles**, you will notice that currently, there aren't any roles assigned to the cluster.
+1. If you select **Roles**, you will notice that, that no roles are assigned to the cluster at the moment.

     ![](images/iaas-image21.png)